jbcupps/Ethics_Dash/documents/workflow_changes.md

 - This approach ensures that the frontend container can be built independently without relying on files outside its context
 - The embedded script maintains all the functionality of the original script
 - Future updates to the health check logic should be made directly in the Dockerfile

+## Backend MongoDB Availability Check Fix (2025-04-27)

+### Issue
+The backend container was failing to start properly due to the `nc` (netcat) command not being found in the container environment.
+This command was used in `start-backend.sh` to check if MongoDB was available before starting the application.

+### Solution
+Updated the `start-backend.sh` script to use a Python-based check for MongoDB availability using the `pymongo` library, which is already a dependency of the backend application.
+This approach is more reliable in container environments where additional utilities like `nc` might not be available.

+### Files Changed
+1. `scripts/start-backend.sh`: Changed the MongoDB availability check from `nc` to a Python script using `pymongo`.

+### Notes
+- This change ensures that the backend can reliably check for MongoDB availability without requiring additional system utilities.
+- The `docker-compose.azure.yml` already has proper health checks and dependency conditions to ensure MongoDB is started before the backend.